 While there is variety within stanzas regarding line length, there is a very even structure across the poem with five stanzas of five lines.
 One interpretation of the specific use of five could be as a reference to the ‘five oceans’ of the world, which have all proved vital to traditional movement and travel over the centuries.
 Alternatively it could be seen as further representation of cycles, perhaps arguing that changes in immigration are natural changes which should be expected.

 There is also frequent use of commas and hyphens throughout the poem, which may represent the idea of diversity and change within society due to the frequent use of these different types of punctuation.
 Some readers could also interpret this as continuing the idea of foreign languages and speech, with these pauses representing the thinking and consideration for new words when a non-native speaker is using another language.
-However, as these pieces of punctuation are generally used to join sentences and words together (in comparison to full breaks such as full stops and exclamation marks), it could be seen that this is demonstrating how different cultures and people bring society closer together.
+However, as these pieces of punctuation are generally used to join sentences and words together (in comparison to full breaks with caesura, such as full stops and exclamation marks), it could be seen that this is demonstrating how different cultures and people bring society closer together.